outofmbufs/pidcontrol/README.md

 ## PID Algorithm Addons: PIDPlus class

-The `PID` class implements zero options for algorithm enhancements.
-There are, however, several modifications to the simple PID algorithm that are sometimes helpful or even necessary.
-To support those, use the `PIDPlus` class and supply one or more of the `PIDModifiers` as described here.
+The simple PID algorithm works well enough in most cases, but sometimes modifications are needed to achieve adequate control.
+The class `PIDPlus` provides several such enhancements, and a framework for adding more.

-The following features are available as "modifiers":
+The following features are available as `PIDPlus` "modifiers":

 - **Setpoint Ramping**: Any time p.setpoint is changed, instead of the change taking effect immediately it will be ramped-in over a configurable time period.
 In applications where the setpoint does indeed change midstream, this may be useful in reducing or eliminating abrupt control change behavior (especially overshoot).